HohShenYien/HohShenYien.github.io/_posts/2021-09-09-first-hackathon.md

 Like a usual long hackathon, the first phase was idea submission & design phase.
 After some discussions, one of us came out with a decent idea.
 It was about developing an app that allows users to propose their business ideas and look for investments from other users.
-We came out of this in response to increasing employment in Malaysia due to Covid-19.
+We came out of this idea in response to increasing employment in Malaysia due to Covid-19.

 {% include image.html url="../assets/img/posts/first-hackathon/design.jpg" description="Our mobile wireframe" %}